-More modern procedures (e.g. deep brain stimulation for patients with Parkinson’s disease) can be done with virtually nothing except local anesthesia and a little sedation.
+More modern procedures (e.g., deep brain stimulation for patients with Parkinson’s disease) can be done almost exclusively with local anesthesia and a little sedation.
 The surgeon inserts probes deep into the brain and stimulates ganglia associated with Parkinson’s disease.

 Complications of neuroanesthesia

 In some cases, neuro-anesthesia can prove to be a challenging area of anesthesiology.
 It is necessary to maintain the critical equation between intracranial pressure and cerebral perfusion.
 Some complications may include but are not limited to the following:

 |Failure to awaken from anesthesia||A thorough search for a surgical cause and/or a disease cause and/or anesthetic cause must be sought.|